Skip to main content

 Migration ApproachDescriptionProsCons

-Gradual re-tokenizationOn next customer transaction (any channel), capture new card data, generate Guardian token, store alongside NMI token, future charges use GuardianNo bulk migration, zero downtimeStale customers may never re-tokenize
+Gradual re-tokenizationOn next customer transaction (any channel), capture card data, generate Guardian token, store alongside the NMI token, subsequent charges use GuardianNo bulk migration, zero downtimeStale customers may never re-tokenize

 Card-on-file migrationFor active recurring customers, use NMI's card-on-file data to generate a Guardian token via a one-time batch processComplete migration for active subscribersRequires NMI to allow one final charge/verification per token; PCI implications of handling card data in transit